Carlos Carrizo Salvadores: Falklands War

-During the battle for Mount Longdon and Wireless Ridge, the attacking British Paratroopers had to several times take part in close quarter combat and fight off counterattacks, taking heavy casualties in the process in what is still regarded as the bloodiest British ground action since the Korean War.
-Major Carrizo Salvadores had proven reluctant to abandon the feature and only did so only when the attacking British Paratroopers got within 100 metres from his command bunker and only after a near-miss from a MILAN anti-tank missile.
+During the battles for Mount Longdon and Wireless Ridge, the attacking British Paratroopers had to several times take part in close quarter combat and fight off counterattacks in what is still regarded as the bloodiest British ground action since the Korean War.
+Major Carrizo Salvadores had proven reluctant to abandon the feature and only did so only when the attacking British Paratroopers got within 100 metres from his command bunker and only after a near-miss from a MILAN anti-tank missile around 07.00 local time.